-This allows you to choose which track type you laid.
-You can only use track types that have previously been specified in the track rules.
-Select track for placement and then change the track type in the properties panel before laying track.
+This allows you to change the track type you laid.
+You can only use track types that have previously been specified in the selected Track Rule.
+Once the track has been laid, if a section of track is selected, the Track Type in the Properties Panel can be changed.